NameOfTheDragon/TA.NetMF.NetworkCommandProtocol/README.md

-# Netduino Network Command Protocol and Server #
+# General Purpose Network Command Protocol and Server for .Net Micro Framework #

 This project implements a general purpose network-based command/response protocol which can serve as the front end for a variety of device control applications.
 The primary use-case we had in mind when designing this was for astronomical instrumentation that can be controlled by an [ASCOM](http://ascom-standards.org "Astronomy Common Object Model") driver.

 The code is structured using object oriented design principles, so that the command protocol can be very easily re-purposed for different projects.
 The protocol is designed to be human-readable as well as machine-readable.

-### Some features and aims of this project ###

-Motors are objects, too!
+### What's it For? ###

+Implementing a command protocol for a network device is something that a lot of developers do from scratch.
+We thought it was time for a ready-made solution that can serve as the basis for such a development.
+The protocol format is defined and implemented, but it is done in such a way that it is quite flexible and easy to extend and re-purpose for whatever application is being developed.

 There is a lot of micro-framework code out there that looks like it was written in Fortran in the 1960s.
 We have tried to take a more object oriented approach to this library.

-Some features and aims of this library:
+### Some Features and Aims of This Project ###

 - **Object oriented**: we strive to give each class a single responsibility and basically follow the SOLID best practices.
 - **Clean code**: we strive to maintain 'clean code' that is well documented, readable by human beings and easy to maintain.